On Building Insanely Great Products

 Real artists ship.

 The Macintosh team had fallen behind schedule.
 This was Jobs' way of resetting expectations.
-It doesn’t matter how extraordinary the idea, how perfect the design or how elegant the code, unless you can get it into users hands what’s the point?
+It doesn’t matter how extraordinary the idea, how perfect the design, or how elegant the code—if you can’t get it into users' hands, what’s the point?

 The agile movement was built on the principles of shipping early and often.
-Real life feedback is so much more valuable than any number of lab testing sessions.
-That's not to say quality isn't important.
-Products that don't meet the minimum requirements of users will always be destined to fail.
+Real-life feedback is so much more valuable than any number of lab testing sessions.
+That's not to say quality isn't important—products that don’t meet the minimum requirements of users are always destined to fail.

 Find your core market.
 Add value.
-Then compound that value over time by releasing sequential, validated improvements.
+Then, compound that value over time by releasing incremental but meaningful improvements.

 We all have an innate need to be part of a group.
-These tribal instincts can be hugely beneficial.
-They allow us to collaborate, create at scale and sacrifice for the collective good.
-They can also be harmful, especially when left unchecked in the hiring or information validation process.
+These tribal instincts can be hugely beneficial—they allow us to collaborate, create at scale, and sacrifice for the collective good.
+They can also be harmful, especially when left unchecked in hiring or information validation processes.
 The challenge is to harness the benefits while mitigating the negative aspects of human nature.

-At Apple the pirate flag was symbol of rebellion.
-For the Mac team it was a reminder that their team was unique.
-They were more than the sum of their parts.
+At Apple, the pirate flag was a symbol of rebellion.
+For the Mac team, it was a reminder that their team was unique—they were more than the sum of their parts.

 It's important to remember that teams take on their own personality.
-Being respectful and supporting these differences is fundamental to building high performing, autonomous teams.
-Some teams need rules and structure, others need the opposite.
+Being respectful of and supporting these differences is fundamental to building high-performing, autonomous teams.
+Some teams need rules and structure, while others need the opposite.

 I believe the last point is the most important.
-You can form great teams and ship in a timely way but still fail to make a lasting impact.
-For however insanely great your teams or products are, unless it's repeatable, unless you can build on your success, you are destined to stagnate.
+You can form great teams and ship in a timely way, but still fail to make a lasting impact.
+However insanely great your teams or products are, unless it's repeatable—unless you can build on your success—you are destined to stagnate.

 Have a goal.
 Make it measurable and achievable.
 Most importantly, make it ambitious.